Keirua/cryptopals/status.md

 Great set, cleverly built.
 2 timing attacks, beating the hard one feels awesome.
 Crafting payload for the cbc bitflipping attack was pretty fun too.

+# Set 3

+In order to check that the mersenne twister works as expected, diff its output with the output of the original algorithm:

+$ gcc mt19937.c -o mt19937
+$ diff <(python level21_mt19937.py 2342 15) <(./mt19937 2342 15)